 Bangkok Night Market

 Rod Fai Market Bangkok is a young fun place to explore from the end of the day until late at night.
 Like most of these eclectic flea markets, you probably won’t come to buy anything but somehow you hope something will strike you.
-It’s quite a large market, but unlike the colossal Chatuchak can be covered in less than two hours.
+It’s quite a large market in Bangkok, but unlike the colossal Chatuchak can be covered in less than two hours.
 As it gets really busy after sunset, better come at the end of the afternoon, easier to park and not as packed.
 Rod Fai means ‘Train’ in Thai as the market is set on an abandoned train track.

 It’s definitely a feast for the eyes as most people come to sell vintage articles, replicas, old discarded stuff or just their own creation.
 They seem to have realized that if the market place itself looks vintage, people will come just because it’s original.
 So expect to find quite a few classic cars, often in mint good condition and probably not even for sale, Vespas and motorbikes, shops decorated with fun items from the sixties.
 Vendors affectionate of course Volkswagen Beetles and minibuses, the shopkeepers themselves often look like vintage characters.